WPManageNinja/paymattic-docs/docs/integrations/how-to-integrate-fluent-support-with-paymattic-in-wordpress.md

 ## Integrate Fluent Support into Paymattic Forms

-To learn how to integrate Fluent Support into any specific Form in Paymattic, follow the steps with the screenshots below –

 First, go to **All Forms** from the **Paymattic Navbar**, select the **Desired Form** where you want to integrate Fluent Support, and click the **Pencil/Editor** Icon.